Death Stranding requires a pretty big chunk of hard drive space on your PlayStation 4 which means the download will take quite awhile to finish up.

 Pre-Order for These Bonuses

-If you pre-order a copy of Cyberpunk 2077, you'll get some nice bonuses.
+If you pre-order a copy of Cyberpunk 2077, you'll get some nice bonuses with your order.

 Everyone who pre-orders a copy of the game will get a collection of physical and digital items.
-Here's what you can expect if you buy a copy before the release date:
+Here's what you can expect if you buy a copy before the game's release date in December:

-There are also some unique pre-order bonuses through retailers like GameStop and GOG.
+There are also some unique pre-order bonuses through retailers like Google, GameStop, and GOG.